virtualizebrief/collection/bonus/rehabconnect/readme.md

 - Run RehabConnect & close message window

 # Launcher files
-Find a unc path or network location to put the files in a folder named something like `RehabConnect`.
+Find a unc path or network location to put the files in a folder named `RehabConnect`.
 Edit each file to put in your unc path.

 - launcher-rehabconnect.bat
 - launcher-rehabconnect.ps1